-A journalist with a PhD in Development Cooperation, Saranova alternates working on Onda Cero, Strambotic (in Diario Público) and Ara Balears, with feminist activism in the ‘Figa de Pic‘ collective and cultural activism in the ‘Mal del Cap‘ shot films association.
+A journalist with a PhD in Development Cooperation, Inma Saranova alternates working on Onda Cero, Strambotic (in Diario Público) and Ara Balears, with feminist activism in the ‘Figa de Pic‘ collective and cultural activism in the ‘Mal del Cap‘ shot films association.

 Mal del Cap, Figa de pic… Could it be said that you are a born associationist?

 Not so much an associationist (because Figa de pic is not registered as an association) but more of a campaigner for topics that interest me.
 Either way, I feel strongly enough about both the underground culture and feminism that I dedicate many hours to activism.
 It’s hard for me to sit still, I think that is clear!